 Susan assumed the role of CEO in October 2021 after serving as Chief Operating Officer.
 Susan joined the organization in 2016.
 She has 20 years of experience working with youth in residential, inpatient, outpatient, emergency rooms, and homes.
-Her strengths include program development and expansion, clinical assessment, operations, quality improvement, and budgeting.
+Her strengths include program implementation and expansion, clinical assessment, strategic thinking, developing partnerships, grant-writing, and fiscal management.
 Susan received her undergraduate degree in Psychology and Latin American Studies from Boston College.
-She later returned to her alma mater to earn her Masters of Social Work degree.
+She later returned to her alma mater to earn her Master of Social Work degree.

 Susan’s expertise is in child and adolescent mental health, having trained at Children’s Hospital.
 She is passionate about permanency initiatives and trauma informed behavioral interventions.
-She held important child program management positions at South Shore Mental Health, Riverside Community Care, Tenet Healthcare, and Jewish Family & Children’s Service.
-Most recently, as Child and Adolescent Division Director at JF&CS Susan expanded CBHI services as well as implemented innovative case management and respite programs for youth with autism.
+She held important child program management positions at South Shore Mental Health (now Aspire), Riverside Community Care, Tenet Healthcare, and Jewish Family & Children’s Service.
 She has also been on the faculty at Boston College School of Social Work where she taught a graduate level course “Clinical Practice with Children and Families” and has trained many interns from various graduate schools of social work.

 Vice President of Agency Advancement